-In sustainable forestry, efforts are put into replacing almost all the resources we get from the forests, while extra care is taken to ensure that there is very little damage to wildlife and the natural environment.
+In sustainable forestry, efforts are to replace almost all the resources we get from the forests, and extra care to ensure that there is very little damage to wildlife and the natural environment.

-Example: only old trees may be cut down, allowing younger trees to grow to ensure continuity, and trees are planted to replace the ones cut down.
+Example: only old trees may be cut, allowing younger trees to grow to ensure continuity, and trees are planted to replace the ones cut down.

-Unfortunately, environmental issues cannot be separated from politics and economics (people’s life) This is why effective sustainable forestry comes in two approaches.
+Unfortunately, environmental issues cannot be separated from politics and economics (people’s life).
+That is why effective sustainable forestry comes in two approaches.
 These are:

 Forests and Forests related Industries

 Here, the attention is on the natural resource itself and the timber companies that harness resources directly from the forests.
-In this approach, there are usually very strict rules and consequences with the way resources are extracted from that forest.
-It is usually enforced by laws, hefty fines and effective monitoring efforts.
-In recent time, the use of technology is helping authorities see more about what is going on in the forests (READ MORE HERE)
+In this approach, there are usually strict rules and consequences with the way resources are extracted from that forest.
+It is often enforced by legislation, hefty fines, and monitoring efforts.
+In recent times, the use of technology is helping authorities see more about what is going on in the forests.